 Is it really that big a deal?
 Probably not.
 The Portuguese don’t actually complain about this.
 Unlike some other European countries where you won’t get served unless you speak the language (ahem France!), most of the Portuguese are very accommodating to the fact that other people don’t speak their language.
-They’re so accommodating that they even turn a blind eye when tourists ignorantly just speak Spanish to them.

 Look around the Algarve and Lisbon at all of the tapas bars and you’ll see just how accommodating people are.
 Portugal has its own word for a tapa (petisco), but given that tapa is the word most tourists know, many Portuguese bar owners use the Spanish word instead.

 The pastel de nata isn’t the only foreign food that has been anglicised, of course.
 Although we have adopted words like croissant and kebab, there are an endless list of other words that we haven’t bothered to learn.

 Which is why I’m not advocating that we call everything by its proper name.
 Instead, I propose that we give everything an English name.
 In the same way as a pastel de nata is now internationally known as a Portuguese custard tart, a croissant will now be known as a French buttery flaky pastry.

 It may seem a tad ridiculous, but it’s the fairest system.
 Below you’ll find a few examples of some cakes and desserts and their new Anglicised names.